Court of Protection Deputyship for People with Special Educational Needs

 Unfortunately, those who care for a young person with special educational needs may not always agree on what is best for them.
 Where there is a Court of Protection Deputyship Order in place and there is a dispute over how the affairs of the young person in question are being handled, it is usually beneficial if these disputes can be resolved as quickly and harmoniously as possible.

-We can support you through non-confrontational methods, such as mediation and negotiation, to help everyone involved in the dispute to agree a mutually acceptable outcome.
+We can support you through non-confrontational methods, such as mediation and negotiation, to help everyone involved in the dispute to agree on a mutually acceptable outcome.
 However, where necessary we can support and represent you through court action to achieve an outcome that serves the best interests of the young person at the centre of the dispute.

 Why Tayntons Court of Protection lawyers are right for you

-Our Court of Protection solicitors have been supporting individuals and families for many years with all issues related to Court of Protection deputyships.
-We can help you decide if this is most appropriate choice for your loved one and then guide you step-by-step through the entire process, making it as simple and straightforward as possible to ensure your loved one’s interests are protected for the future.
+Our Court of Protection solicitors have been supporting individuals and families for many years with all issues related to the Court of Protection deputyships.
+We can help you decide if this is the most appropriate choice for your loved one and then guide you step-by-step through the entire process, making it as simple and straightforward as possible to ensure your loved one’s interests are protected for the future.

 Our Special Educational Needs and Court of Protection departments work closely on these issues, ensuring that children with special education needs can smoothly make the transition to adulthood without the need for any worries about how their affairs will be managed.

 We take a sensitive but practical approach, making sure you know what is happening at every stage and are confident about the decisions you make.
 We shape our service around the individual needs of you and your loved ones, so you have all the support you need.

 Get in touch with our Court of Protection solicitors

 For help becoming a Court of Protection deputy, or any issues related to Court of Protection deputyship anywhere in the UK, please contact us today by calling 0800 158 4147 or use our contact form for a swift response.